quexiang/OpenMindat/README.md

 mindat_connection("YourToken") #including the quotation marks
 ```

-3. You can easily retrieve the dataset as you want:
+3. You can now retrieve datasets of interest using functions in the "OpenMindat" package.
+Below are a few examples.

 ```coffee